astr0coder99/exoplanet-project/README.md

 Analyze data from the NASA Exoplanet Archive to explore confirmed exoplanets and their properties.

 ## Project Goals
--Use Python to load and clean exoplanet data, getting it ready for analysis.
+-Use Python to clean and organize exoplanet data for analysis.

--Look for patterns and trends that might help explain how planets form or behave in other solar systems.
+-Look for patterns and trends that could help explain how planets form or behave in other solar systems.

--Demonstrate how key features like planet size, orbit length, and other factors relate to habitability.
+-Investigate how key features like planet size, orbit length, and other factors relate to habitability.

 -Gain hands-on experience in data science and astronomy by working with real data and applying machine learning.